His life was a mess.

 “Yea, do I know you from somewhere?”

-Harry slumped to the ground in defeat and buried his head in his arms.
+Harry slumped to the ground in shock and buried his head in his arms.
 Ogg hurried to his side and placed a warm hand on his shoulder.

 “Look lad, yer look famished.
-Let me take you Hogwarts and we can get you some grub and a hot drink yah?
+Let me take you Hogwarts and we can get you some grub and a hot drink eh?
 The ‘eadmaster will be able to sort things out.”

 Harry groaned and shook his head, a mass of dirty curls falling into his face.